Road Trip Essentials

-Planning a road trip can be so exciting!
+Planning the ultimate road trip can be so exciting!
 Making those amazing memories with your kids, while visiting some bucket list destinations, is often what many families look forward to each summer.
 Yet, deciding what to bring on a road trip, those road trip essentials, can sometimes make or break your experience.

 That’s why we are sharing our list of 25 road trip essentials that will help you decide what things to pack for a road trip!

 Now, in all honesty, being a full-time traveling family we bring our ENTIRE house with us on our ultimate family road trip, that just keeps on going.

 If you’ve never been to our website before, then you may not know that we were a full time RV living family of 6 who traveled North America from May of 2017 until September of 2019.

 One might say we have road tripped full time!

 Does that mean if you're taking a week-long road trip and don't do this RV thing, that this information doesn't pertain to you?
 No, not at all.

 I will be sharing with you what we’ve found to be the most helpful road trip tips with all of our experience traveling to over 43 states in our first 2 years on the road in our RV and minivan.
 So we have compiled a list of cross country road trip essentials.

 Here are what I believe are must have road trip items that I think everyone should consider when planning out a road trip.
 Let’s dive into our top family road trip essentials.